raffraffraff/oci-k3s/example/README.md

     - Backend service: nginx
     - Backend port: 80

-Now, the host 'example.com' does not exist, but you can test it easily.
-Grab the public IP address of your NLB (which you'll find in the `terraform output` results for the root module) and try this curl command:
+Since 'example.com' does not exist, you need to give curl your NLB's public IP address (which you'll find in `terraform output`):

 ```
 curl http://example.com --resolve 'example.com:80:151.183.24.123'